crandmck/test/README.md

 });
 ```

-Note that in the above example, the `global.setTimeOut` function actually
+In the above example, the `global.setTimeOut` function actually
 returns the gate created, because it's really a constructor.

 TODO: do we need to do something about that?